Saturday, January 7, 2017

 Jan.
 28: National Kazoo Day

-The first kazoo was made in the 1840 in Macon, Georgia, but commercial production not happening until 1912.
+The first kazoo was made in 1840 in Macon, Georgia, but commercial production didn't happening until 1912.
 The kazoo is easy to play.
 All you do is hum a tune into the kazoo.

 Jan.
 29: National Puzzle Day